 - Participation in the Mothers Against Drunk Driving (MADD) Victim Impact Program

 - Restitution (in the event that you caused an accident while driving under the influence)

-- Installation of an Ignition Interlock Device (IID) on any car you own or operate for a maximum four-year period.
-If you are convicted of your DUI in Los Angeles, Alameda, Tulare or Sacramento County, IID installation is mandatory.
-However, in all other counties, installation is at the judge's discretion.8
+- Installation of an Ignition Interlock Device (IID) on any car you own or operate for a maximum three-year period.8

 The California Department of Motor Vehicles is the only authority that can or will suspend a California driver's license and/or give restricted licenses ("RS").